The Secret Service analyzed 173 mass casualty attacks. Here's what they found.

 Of the 180 attackers analyzed, researchers found 39% had experienced unstable housing within 20 years of their attacks, including 17% who were experiencing homelessness at the time of the attack, and three assailants who targeted other members of the homeless population.

 In the U.S., the number of homeless people is calculated by the Department of Housing and Urban Development.
-The department counts people on the street and in homeless shelters annually, during the month of December.
+The department counts people on the street and in homeless shelters annually in December.
 In 2022, that number was 582,462.

 Just over one-third of the attackers had a history of using illicit drugs, misusing prescription medications or abusing substances like alcohol or marijuana, which often led to "negative consequences because of their substance use, including criminal charges, professional or academic failures, court-ordered programs, and evictions," according to the report.